Nonduality Explained Spiritaulity by James Traverse

 In the image above the background space represents Nondual Awareness.
 The whirling waves represent appearances [like whirlpools in a river], which is Consciousness as the expression-motion, of the true nature of being.
 The mistake is to identify with appearances.
 The solution is to see the mistake such that it ends, which unveils the true nature of being.

-You refer to wisdom traditions like Advaita Vedanta, Yoga, Buddhism and Kashmir Shaivism are there other pointers to what Nonduality, Nondualism, is in these traditions?
+You refer to wisdom traditions like Advaita Vedanta, Yoga, Buddhism and Kashmir Shaivism are there other pointers to what Nonduality, Nondualism or Spirituality is in these traditions?